 Click here to go to this webpage.

-Purchase the full novel study.
-With the full version you will receive not only the Boom Learning Decks, but activities for Google Slides.
-Boom Learning is used for multiple choice, short answer, and matching questions.
-Google Slides contain open ended questions such as the constructed response questions.
+With the full version, you will receive not only the Boom Learning Decks but activities for Google Slides and Forms.
+Boom Learning is used for multiple-choice, short answer, and matching questions.
+Google Slides contain open-ended questions such as the constructed response questions.
 In addition to digital files, the full printable resource is also included with the full novel study.